x402 List

 HTTP/1.1 402 Payment Required

 Step 3: Evaluate.
-The agent checks its budget policy.
+The agent parses accepts[] and picks an option it can pay: a network and asset its wallet holds.
+Then it checks its budget policy.
 Is the price within the per-request limit?
 Is the total spend for this task within budget?
 If so, it proceeds.
 If not, it skips the service or asks the user for approval.

-Step 5: Retry with proof.
-The agent retries the original request, including the payment proof:
+Step 5: Retry with payment.
+The agent retries the original request with the signed payload, base64-encoded, in the X-PAYMENT header:

 GET /api/translate?text=hello&lang=fr HTTP/1.1